boardsource/docs/build_guides/rechteck.md

 ![alignment](https://images.boardsource.xyz/stab_or_arrow.jpg)

-Next you need to push it in from the bottom, the part touching the desk in the paper.
+Next you need to push it in from the bottom (the part touching the desk in the picture).
 ![install 1](https://images.boardsource.xyz/build%20stab.gif)